Tradera: Items

 Millions of items are listed on Tradera, in categories such as collectibles, clothing, music, electronics and art.
 From having previously focused on private consumer-to-consumer auctions, the service now accommodates both private and commercial sellers.
-Swedish visitors are able to use the service.
-International buyers are permitted to use Tradera with a registered PayPal account.
 Although the service is commonly referred to as an online auction service, it is also possible to buy and sell items for fixed prices.
 The company has previously collaborated with various organisations, such as Röda korset, Wateraid, Musikhjälpen and Cancerfonden.
 In 2021 an initiative named "Donera med Tradera" was started in order to raise money for charities.
 Since 2017 members have collectively raised more than 35 million Swedish crowns to charities.

 As opposed to the major competing service in the Swedish market, the majority of items sold are delivered to the buyer through postal or delivery services, and both freight and payment solutions are integrated in the platform.

+Security

+To enhance security, a system is used where buyers and sellers rate each other on a scale from one to five in various categories associated with the transaction.
+There is also the option to leave personal comments about the deal.
+Tradera recommends that buyers check the seller’s previous ratings before making a purchase.
+In 2016, Tradera introduced the option to perform identity verification to ensure that the account is being used by the person who registered it.

+A popular way for buyers to ensure a secure transaction is through Tradera’s included Buyer Protection, which automatically provides support if something goes wrong.
+For example, if an item does not match its description or is lost in transit, Tradera will assist you.

+Tradera also offers the service Tradera Authenticated, where luxury items are reviewed by a security team and verified as authentic before sale.